 What informal ways are there to get support?

 Working with young people you will know that support needs to be adaptable and flexible to work for the person.
-Do the current support structures work for you?

-Go through the list of formal and informal support structures and answer the following questions:
+You could make a list of formal and informal support structures and answer the following questions:

 If you are in a position where you lead people, you can do these reflections in a team.
 Ideally, give each team member the opportunity to work on these questions on their own for a richer group discussion.